 Players start with absolutely nothing except for some shorts and some vague notion that the main protagonist, Link, has been asleep for 100 years.
 By exploring the land, you can quickly acquire clothing, weapons, horses, abilities, and items.
 This is an open-world game, and you could go straight to the main boss if you wanted to.
 However, Hyrule offers so many exciting locations and secrets to discover that you willingly run off in another direction just to see what's out there.

 The 120 Shrines and four Divine Beasts offer the puzzle-based gameplay we've come to know and love in Link's travels.
 However, they are much smaller than the dungeons we've seen in past Zelda games, which has been a downside for some long-time Zelda fans.
-Something that makes up for it is that there are often multiple ways to solve puzzles, so you can get creative instead of figuring out what secret tool needs to be used in any given area.
+Something that makes up for it is that there are often multiple ways to solve puzzles, so you can get creative instead of figuring out what specific tool needs to be used in any given area.

 - Breath of the Wild sequel: This upcoming title, commonly referred to as Breath of the Wild 2, is currently in the works.
 We don't have a release date yet.

 - Hyrule Warriors: Age of Calamity:: This is a hack and slash prequel that explains the events leading up to the story of Breath of the Wild.
 You get to play as Zelda, Link, Mipha, Daruk, Urbosa, Impa, and others.